jundalisay/sp/content/en/research/sarkar/travels/chapter-04d.md

 important fact is we give you Cosmic Knowledge instantly.
 You will see Light and hear Music."

+{{< l a="Dharmavedananda" >}}
-"Okay.
-Please give me the initiation here now," I said.
+Okay.
+Please give me the initiation here now
+{{< /l >}}

-"No, no. You meet us in Denver.
+"No. You meet us in Denver.
 We will hold big seminar there.
 You must join and then you receive initiation."

 "I'm going to India.
 Why should I change?
 How can I know if your Knowledge is correct or not?"

 For 20 minutes they tried to persuade me.

 At the end of that time, two sentences finally struck me: "We are opening doorway to God.
 You should at least try."
 I couldn't deny that.

 I immediately canceled my flight to India, and re-booked for Denver